Phantasy Star Online: Server closure

 The North American Dreamcast servers operated until September 30, 2003.
-The North American and Japanese GameCube servers as well as the Japanese Dreamcast servers were shut down on March 30, 2007, following a month of free service.
-The Japanese Xbox servers were shut down on January 31, 2007, and the North American servers followed on April 22, a week earlier than the announced date of April 30.
-The North American and European Blue Burst servers were shut down following a free period lasting from January 12, 2008, until the server's closing on March 31, 2008.
+The North American and Japanese Dreamcast servers and North American GameCube servers servers were shut down on March 30, 2007, following a month of free service.
+The Japanese Xbox servers were shut down on January 31, and the North American servers followed on April 22, a week earlier than the announced date of April 30.
+The North American and European Blue Burst servers were shut down following a free period lasting from January 12, 2008, until the server's closing on March 31.
 This was followed by the shutdown of the Japanese Blue Burst servers on December 27, 2010, the last official Sega servers.
-Hobbyists have developed private servers, and so the game retains a cult following and can still be played online.
+Hobbyists have developed private servers, and so the game retains a cult following and can still be played online for all platforms.